 What is FDA’s role once the generic drug data is submitted for review?

 Once a generic drug is approved, manufacturers must report any problems and serious adverse health effects to us for evaluation.
 We will periodically inspect manufacturing plants and continue to monitor drug quality.
 And we evaluate any proposed changes to the generic drug product after it is approved.
-Significant changes require review and approval by FDA before the changed generic drug is released to patients.
+Significant changes require FDA review and approval before the changed generic drug is released to patients.

 What’s the average time between generic drug application submission and approval?